hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Instances/carrier-grade.dashboard.instances.suspend.md

 <p style="font-size: small;"> <a href="/helion/commercial/carrier/ga1/install/">&#9664; PREV</a> | <a href="/helion/commercial/carrier/ga1/install-overview/">&#9650; UP</a> | <a href="/helion/commercial/carrier/ga1/">NEXT &#9654;</a></p>
 -->

-# HP Helion OpenStack&#174; Carrier Grade: Suspending and Resuming Instances
+# HP Helion OpenStack&#174; Carrier Grade (Alpha): Suspending and Resuming Instances

 When a user *suspends* an instance, the contents of the instance are stored on disk and the instance is stopped.
 Suspending an instance is similar to placing a device in hibernation; memory and vCPUs become available to create other instances.